bolderbrush10/SearchlightAssault/README.md

   and hope you can find the right blueprint,
   AND also deal with the problem of the blueprint being nested in a book...
   Related? https://forums.factorio.com/viewtopic.php?t=99845

+- Newly created migration files aren't applied to save files until after the game restarts.
+  This doesn't seem to be documented anywhere, and makes it annoying to write migration files..